nikitaeverywhere/LightPivotTable/readme.md

 Also you may have a cross-origin (domain) issues when testing.
 In future, this project will become a part of DeepSee.

+## Debug

+While [node](http://nodejs.org/) installed, run <code>npm install</code> in the project root to install all required modules, and then execute <code>node test/testServer</code> to run local server.
+By doing tests this way you have to to uncomment string
+<code>d %response.SetHeader("Access-Control-Allow-Origin","*")</code> in MDX2JSON.REST class in
+MDX2JSON package and additionally comment <code>If tMethodMatched=0 Set tSC=..Http405() Quit</code> line
+there for cross-domain security purposes.
+Then give the right URL and MDX as in the example in demos/index.html file.

 ## Preview

 ![Light pivot table](https://cloud.githubusercontent.com/assets/4989256/4876290/ce0918ea-62be-11e4-9583-fa9d78450716.png)